qmk/qmk_firmware/keyboards/0xcb/tutelpad/readme.md

 * Hardware Supported: [TutelPad GitHub](https://github.com/0xCB-dev/0xCB-TutelPad)
 * Hardware Availability: [KeebSupply](https://keeb.supply/)

+## Bootloader

+You can enter the bootloader by pressing the reset switch on the side while the keyboard is plugged in.
+You can also short the GND and RST pads on the controller.

 Make example for this keyboard (after setting up your build environment):

     make 0xcb/tutelpad:default